 Once across the bridge, I reached the next town, Stratford.
 While regaining a sidewalk was very welcome, more exciting to me was a recently worked city garden that was bright with wet, red soil.
 I walked over to it, and for a moment I wondered if my pilgrimage was at an end.
 Picking up a few clods of earth, the soil stained my fingers and boots a brilliant red.
 But, while collecting this earth would have given me a usable pigment, walking was feeling good and I still felt Tea Hill beckoning.

 In the end it took a lot longer to get to Tea Hill than I had thought.
 The tide was just beginning to come back in, but I was still early enough to see the vast, open, red space stretching out to the water.
 On this grey day, I was completely alone and spent the next couple of hours exploring.
-I walked out to the ocean, and watched it’s rather quick advance back to the beach (in fact, it was coming fast enough that it creeped behind me once, and cut me off, and I had to wade a little before regaining the sand!).
+I walked out to the ocean, and watched it’s rather quick advance back to the beach (in fact, it was coming fast enough that it crept behind me once and cut me off – I had to wade a little before regaining the sand!).
 Walking back to the cliffs, I also found the most beautiful strata of red mud—some of it hard cakes of colour, others soft enough to paint with.

 After exploring this area for a couple of hours in solitude, I headed back to the road to wait for a class from Immanuel Christian School.
 Their teacher, Bridget, and I had met earlier in the week, and had subsequently agreed that her group of grade 5 students would join me in the afternoon for a time of exploring and painting.
 They arrived, on mass, and after a quick introduction we headed down the long lane to the park, with a group of boys running at full tilt ahead of us.